CodeLenz/GDP/README.md

     "NORM"=>norm_D
     "ITERS"=>counter
 ```
-where RESULT contains the vector of design variables \\
-      CONVERGED is true if all the first order conditions are met \\
-      NORM is the norm of the gradient of free (unconstrained) variables \\
-      ITERS is the effective number of iterations.
+where RESULT contains the vector of design variables, CONVERGED is true if all the first order conditions are met, NORM is the norm of the gradient of free (unconstrained) variables and  ITERS is the effective number of iterations.